When you first sign into Book Creator, make sure you choose the right type of account - student or teacher. Use the toggle to switch between the two.

 About teacher accounts

 When you sign in as a teacher, you get full access to the app.
 That means, among other things:

-You can log in with an email address, a Google account, an Office 365 account or via Clever
+You can log in with an email address, a Google account, a Microsoft account or via Clever

 You can create libraries, and invite students to join